-- C. The volume flow rate at the stack must vary based on the measured 5-minute averaged wind speed and wind direction obtained from at least two calibrated anemometers and the following: - The exhaust volume flow rate must be based on the 2018 American Conference of Governmental Industrial Hygienists Threshold Limit Values and Biological Exposure Indices, or other codes if more stringent. - II.
-Wind speed/direction sensors must be calibrated and certified by the manufacturer. - D. The stack volume flow rate must vary based on the contaminant concentration measured by calibrated sensors installed within each exhaust plenum and the following: - I. A contaminant-event threshold based on maintaining downwind concentrations below health and odor limits for all detectable chemicals at worst-case wind conditions.
+- C. The volume flow rate at the stack shall vary based on the measured 5-minute averaged wind speed and wind direction obtained from a calibrated local anemometer and the following: - I. The exhaust volume flow rate must be based on the 2018 American Conference of Governmental Industrial Hygienists Threshold Limit Values and Biological Exposure Indices, or other local, state, or federal codes if more stringent. - II.
+Wind speed/direction sensors must be calibrated and certified by the manufacturer. - III.
+Energy Management Control system Energy Management Control system (EMCS) or fault management system must log error and its time of occurrence. - IV.
+The equipment and system must be tested and meet the acceptance test requirements in Reference Nonresidential Appendix NA7.16. - D. The stack volume flow rate must vary based on the contaminant concentration measured by calibrated sensors installed within each exhaust plenum and the following: - I. A contaminant-event threshold based on maintaining downwind concentrations below health and odor limits for all chemicals at worst-case wind conditions.

-At least two Photo Ionization Detectors (PID) sensors certified and calibrated by the manufacturer must be used.

-In the event of an anemometer or sensor failure, the system must reset the exhaust volume flow rate to maintain downwind concentrations below health and odor limits at worst-case wind conditions.
-The system must automatically report the fault to a remote system provider.

-The equipment and system must be tested and meet the acceptance test requirements in Reference Nonresidential Appendix NA7.16.
+- II.
+At least two Photo Ionization Detectors (PID) sensors certified and calibrated by the manufacturer must be used. - III.
+In the event of sensor and/or signal failure, the system must reset the exhaust volume flow rate to maintain downwind concentrations below health and odor limits at worst-case wind conditions.
+The system must automatically report the fault to a remote system provider. - IV.
+The equipment and systems must be tested and meet the acceptance test requirements in Reference Nonresidential Appendix NA7.16.